ABOUT HANNE WESTERGAARD

 Hanne Westergaard is a Danish potter, living and working in Sheffield, England.
-She was born in Denmark and trained at the prestigious Kunsthandvaerker School of Art, Craft and Design in Copenhagen before moving to the UK in the 1970s, where she set up her ceramic practice.
+She was born in Denmark and trained at the prestigious Kunsthåndværkerskolen (The School of Arts and Crafts, now known as The Danish Design School) in Copenhagen before moving to the UK in the 1970s, where she set up her ceramic practice.

 Her ceramics are influenced by the Scandinavian Modernism that was prevalent during her ceramic education and the notion that objects should have a function.
 However, over the years she has moved away from the strictures of Modernism and now makes larger scale vessels and ceramics that are objects in their own right, as well as decorative pieces and garden ceramics.
 She derives much inspiration from nature.